ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-### designing and implementing models, platforms, and infrastructure
+### Designing and implementing models, platforms, and infrastructure
 to guarantee that the data·specialists who participate in the human·internet enjoy an environment where all of them have the same access to people and opportunities for profit, the entities who design and implement the open models, platforms, and infrastructure of the human·internet must not have a profit motive
 · this is how the human·internet will ensure a fair playing field for all participants
 · as Elizabeth Warren puts it, you are either an umpire or a player, never both